Integrating a Causal Foundation Model into a Prescriptive Maintenance Framework for Optimising Production-Line OEE

 \section{Abstract}

-The transition to prescriptive maintenance in manufacturing is critically constrained by a dependence on predictive models.
-These models tend to rely on spurious correlations rather than identifying the true causal drivers of failures, often leading to costly misdiagnoses and ineffective interventions.
-This fundamental limitation results in a key-challenge: while we can predict \textit{that} a failure may occur, we lack a systematic method to understand \textit{why} a failure occurs, thereby providing the basis for identifying the most effective intervention.
+The transition to prescriptive maintenance (PsM) in manufacturing is critically constrained by a dependence on predictive models.
+Such purely predictive models tend to capture statistical associations in the data without identifying the underlying causal drivers of failure, which can lead to costly misdiagnoses and ineffective measures.
+This fundamental limitation results in a key challenge: while we can predict \textit{that} a failure may occur, we lack a systematic method to understand \textit{why} a failure occurs.
 This paper proposes a model based on causal machine learning to bridge this gap.
-Our objective is to move beyond diagnosis to active prescription by simulating and evaluating potential \textit{fixes} toward optimizing KPIs such as Overall Equipment Effectiveness (OEE).
-For this purpose a pre-trained causal foundation model is used as a "what-if" model to estimate the effects of potential \textit{fixes}.
-By measuring the causal effect of each intervention on system-level KPIs, it provides a data-driven ranking of actions to recommend at the production line.
-This process not only identifies root causes but also quantifies their operational impact.
-The model is evaluated using semi-synthetic manufacturing data and compared with a baseline machine learning model.
-This paper sets the technical basis for a robust prescriptive maintenance framework, allowing engineers to test potential solutions in a causal environment to make more effective operational decisions and reduce costly downtimes.
+Our objective is to move beyond diagnosis to active prescription by simulating and evaluating potential \textit{fixes} to optimise KPIs such as Overall Equipment Effectiveness (OEE).
+For this purpose, a pre-trained causal foundation model is used as a ``what-if'' simulator to estimate the effects of potential \textit{fixes}.
+By estimating the causal effect of each intervention on system-level KPIs, specific actions can be recommended for the production line.
+This can help identify plausible root causes and quantify their operational impact.
+The model is evaluated using semi-synthetic manufacturing data and compared with non-causal and causal baseline machine learning models.
+This paper provides a technical basis for a human-centred approach, allowing engineers to test potential solutions in a causal environment to make more effective operational decisions and reduce costly downtimes.

-\keywords{Prescriptive Maintenance \and Causal Machine Learning \and In-context Learning \and Foundation Model \and Root Cause Analysis}
+\keywords{Prescriptive Maintenance; Causal Machine Learning; In-Context Learning; Foundation Model; Root Cause Analysis }